Billy Mims

-Billy Mims is an American basketball coach and head coach of Florida Tech Panthers.
+Billy Mims is an American basketball coach who was the head coach of Florida Tech Panthers from 2005 to 2025.

 Coaching career

 Greater London Leopards

 Mims was recruited to his first professional head coaching role to lead the fledging Leopards franchise in their inaugural BBL season in 1994.
 A charismatic and animated figure, Mims developed the Leopards on-court, culminating in winning the BBL Cup in 1997, and BBL Championship titles in 1997 and 1998, the latter rewarding him with the BBL Coach of the Year title.

 Leicester Riders

 After leaving the Leopards during the 1999–00 season, Mims was appointed head coach at the struggling Leicester Riders.
 The Riders had started the season 0–18, and had made the post season Playoffs in just one season in the prior five.
 Following Mims' appointment, the Riders saved face to finish the season with a 10–26 record.
 The following season, with odds against the Riders once more, the team confounded expectations to win the 2001 BBL Playoffs and National Cup.
 As the oldest basketball club in the United Kingdom, this was the first silverware the club had ever won.
 The success could not last, however, and following poor seasons in 2002 and 2003, and a difficult start to the 2003–04 season, the Riders parted company with Mims.